PVC Injection Moulding: The Versatile Material for Demanding Applications

 • Layout: Follow part contours closely

-• Temperature Control: ±5°C uniformity target
+• Control de temperatura: ±5°C uniformity target

 • Baffles/Bubblers: For deep cores